dburr/BOMAAB/README.md

 and love it.
 This is a great service that sends a daily email showing the previous day's sales and IAPs.
 Unfortunately it is plagued with issues and I often do not get reports for days.
-Now it looks like it may be gone for good (9/16/2013).
-So at the risk of turning BOMAAB into a "kitchen sink syndrome" project, I have decided to implement my own daily app email delivery service.
+Now it looks like it may be gone for good (haven't received an update since 9/16/2013).
+So at the risk of turning BOMAAB into a "kitchen sink syndrome" project, I have decided to implement my own daily app email reporting service.
 To that end, I have written a Python script to generate daily iTunes Connect sales e-mails.
-This script, located in the `email-reports` directory is named `report.py.`  It needs a lot of work but works well enough that I decided to include it.
+This script, located in the `email-reports` directory is named `report.py.`  It's very rough around the edges and definitely needs a lot more work but it works well enough that I decided to include it.
 You'll need to edit the script to put in the e-mail address you'd like your reports sent to, as well as your iTunes Connect database name, username and password.
 Then just run the script from `cron.`

 Things that still need to be done: